1994 World Junior Ice Hockey Championships

-The 1994 Ice Hockey World Junior Championship (1994 WJC) was the 18th edition of the Ice Hockey World Junior Championship and was held in Ostrava and Frydek-Mistek, Czech Republic.
+The 1994 Ice Hockey World Junior Championship (1994 WJC) was the 18th edition of the Ice Hockey World Junior Championship and was held in Ostrava and Frýdek-Místek, Czech Republic.
 Canada won the gold medal for the second consecutive year, and its seventh overall, while Sweden won silver, and Russia the bronze.

 Final standings

 The 1994 tournament was a round-robin format, with the top three teams winning gold, silver and bronze medals respectively.

 Switzerland was relegated to Pool B for 1995.